PNNL-Predictive-Phenomics/DancePartner/README.md

 *DancePartner* finds relationships but does not characterize them (e.g. a metabolic relationship, an interaction event, etc.).

-## Test Code Coverage
+## Test Code

-% coverage.
 To run tests, make sure to create the `scopus_key.txt` [file](https://dev.elsevier.com/) and `ncbi_key.txt` [file](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).
 Install the coverage package and then follow the instructions on each test file.
 If coverage doesn't run properly after install, deactivate the
 DancePartner virtual environment and reactivate it.

 ```